Gender Pay Gap Reporting 2024

 1. The Mean Bonus Gender Pay Gap

 Whilst this can be a good measure where bonus payments are common across an organisation, large or small bonus payments can dominate and distort the answer where such payments are not prevalent across the business.
 This is the case for Interfloor as bonus schemes are limited to Senior Management as well as UK and International Sales functions which make up less than 10% of the workforce.
+In 2024 less than 2% of the workforce received a bonus, with one female employee receiving the most significant bonus.

 1. The Median Bonus Gender Pay Gap